hhd-dev/hhd/readme.md

     - No memory-relaxed requirement
     - Safer, as it is the method used by manufacturers (provided you stay within limits).
-  - May require DSDT patch on boot, TBD.

 ## Installation Instructions
 You can install the latest stable version of `hhd` from AUR or PiPy.